 The rest of the paper begins by describing the data and methodology we use to identify episodes of large capital inflows in Section 2.
 In Section 3 we examine how key macroeconomic variables and the sectoral allocation of productive resources behave during and after inflows episodes.
-In section 4 we consider how the behavior of the economy during the inflows relates to the probability that an episode ends up in a reversal or a sudden stop and how it affects the post-episode economic performance more generally.
+In Section 4 we consider how the behavior of the economy during the inflows relates to the probability that an episode ends up in a reversal or a sudden stop and how it affects the post-episode economic performance more generally.
 Section 5 concludes.

-2 Data and Methodology
+2. Data and methodology

-2.1 Identifying Capital Inflows Episodes
+2.1.
+Identifying capital inflows episodes

 As a measure of capital inflows into the economy we use the current account deficit plus the increase in holdings of official reserves.2 All data on international capital flows are taken from the IMF's Balance of Payments Statistics (BoPS) data base.
-Such a broad measure of capital inflows may seem at odds with recent work on the subject, which has shown important differences in the behavior of private and public flows (Alfaro et al., 2014) as well as gross and net flows (Rothenberg and Warnock, 2011; Forbes and Warnock, 2012; Broner et al., 2013).
-However, our focus here is the impact of capital flows in recipient countries, meaning that the origins and drivers of those flows is of less importance for our analysis.
+We chose to base our analysis on a broad measure of capital inflows because this is typically the focus of the theoretical literature on capital flows and sectoral allocation of resources (Rebelo and Vegh, 1995; Benigno and Fornaro, 2014; Reis, 2013).
+Recent empirical literature points toward the existence of important differences in the behavior of private and public flows (Alfaro et al., 2014; Gourinchas and Jeanne, 2013) as well as gross and net flows (Rothenberg and Warnock, 2011; Forbes and Warnock, 2012; Broner et al., 2013), and in section 2.3 we do indeed analyze the extent to which the episodes we identify coincide with different types of gross flows.
+Nonetheless, a study separately examining episodes driven by different types of flows would be an interesting topic for future research.

-We do add reserve accumulation to our measure of capital inflows, however, in order to be able to differentiate between large capital inflows and the policy response to them.3 When the government purchases foreign reservers, it offsets the liabilities incurred when foreigners acquire claims on domestic residents.
+We do add reserve accumulation to our measure of capital inflows, however, in order to be able to differentiate between large capital inflows and the policy response to them.3 When the government purchases foreign reserves, it offsets the liabilities incurred when foreigners acquire claims on domestic residents.
 By adding reserve accumulation to the current account, we undo this netting out.
-In Sections 3 and 4 we explore in detail whether the strategy of reducing the current account deficit through the acquisition of official reserves affects how the economy responds to large capital inflows.
+This allows us (in Sections 3 and 4) to explore in detail whether the strategy of reducing the current account deficit through the acquisition of official reserves affects how the economy responds to large capital inflows.